ravijanjam/qkw/README.md

 # QKW
 ## Generalizing aliasing to simplify navigation, and executing complex multi-line terminal command sequences¶

 The purpose of this application is to tag anything with a _label_ and, use it to retrieve the associated data for other applications.
-During any software development activity one might need to:
+Some of qkw's use cases:

 * Quickly test a bunch of options, not to mention their variations, in different environments.
 * Rapidly create variations, and execute them with a single versioned tag.